keshon/general-munro-bot/README.md

 #### Get chat ID for each Telegram contact bot should write to.
 It can be private chat or a group.

 Before going any further you need to become an administrator.
-To do so let's get our own `chat id` by writing to bot privately with a keyword `lookup` - the bot will print Telegram response object where we need to find `id` key inside `chat`:
+To do so let's get our own `chat id` by writing to bot privately with a command `/lookup` - the bot will print Telegram response object where we need to find `id` key inside `chat`:
 ```
 "message": {
     ...